-Youngstown marijuana dispensary sets opening later this month
+Youngstown marijuana dispensary sets opening this month

 Staff report